 Below are some common supplements for decreasing inflammation.
 While two of these are herbs that can be found in the spice rack, in order to get the anti-inflammatory benefits, taking a concentrated dose in capsule form is recommended.

 Using single herbs in high concentrations is more in line with Western herbalism than Traditional Chinese herbalism.
+If you’d like to use products backed by medical studies to help you manage your pain, you may want to head to the peaCURE website to get started learning about palmitoylethanolamide and what it could do for your health.
+TCM is rarely backed by such studies but you may want to try them nonetheless based on the results experienced by others.
 Taking high doses of single herbs is not common to TCM; herbal formulas are constructed according to the kind of pain (including location) and take into consideration the patient’s underlying constitution, and there are usually multiple herbs in a formula.
 I wrote this post on single herbs because my patients are often more familiar with Western herbalism.
 Many report that the following supplements have been effective for mitigating pain,

 Most often used for arthritis (osteo and rheumatoid), tendinitis, bursitis, post-surgical inflammation, acute injuries, and inflammatory bowel disease.

 Turmeric comes from the root of the Curcuma longa plant.
 It has tough brown skin and bright orange flesh.
 Traditionally used as a pain-relieving herb in both Ayurvedic and Traditional Chinese Medicine, much of the recent research on turmeric has confirmed it’s anti-inflammatory effects.
 To look for products that contain turmeric, you could have a look at supplements from sites similar to Sculpt Nation and others that can help you fight muscle fatigue and pain, as well as having anti-inflammatory properties.